tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 Tech writers who test your instructions know exactly the kind of feedback you're looking for.
 They won't feel ashamed and dumb if they get stuck and can't follow your instructions.
 They'll usually let you know where your instructions are poor.
 They might say, *I got confused right here because I couldn't find the X function, and I didn't know what Y meant.* They know what you need to hear.

 In general, it's always good to have a non-expert test something rather than an expert.
-Experts can often compensate for shortcomings in documentation with their own expertise.
+Experts can often compensate for shortcomings in documentation by relying on their own expertise.
 In fact, experts may pride themselves in being able to complete a task *despite the poor instruction*.
 Novices can't compensate.

-Another reason tech writers make good testers is because this kind of activity fosters good team building and knowledge sharing.
+Also, when you have other technical writers test your docs, the activity fosters good team building and knowledge sharing.
 At a previous job, I worked in a large department that had, at one time, about 30 UX engineers.
 The UX team held periodic meetings during which they submitted a design for general feedback and discussion.
+The camaraderie and team-building during the design reviews was immediately apparent to me, and I wished we had something similar with our tech pubs team.

 By giving other technical writers the opportunity to test your documentation, you create the same kind of sharing and review of content.
 You build a community rather than having each technical writer always work on independent projects.

 The outcomes from having colleagues test your docs might include more than just feedback about the shortcomings in a specific doc set.
 You might bring up matters of style, or you might foster great team discussions about innovative approaches to your help.
-Maybe you've integrated a glossary tooltip that is simply cool, or an embedded series button.
+Maybe you've integrated a glossary tooltip that is simply cool, or a button for an embedded series.
 When other writers test your instructions, they not only see your demo, they understand how helpful a feature is in a real context, and they can incorporate similar techniques.

 ## Observing users as they test your docs

-One question in testing users is whether you should watch them in test mode.
+One question in testing docs with your users is whether you should watch them in test mode.
 Undeniably, when you watch users, you put some pressure on them.
 Users don't want to look incompetent or dumb when they're following what should be clear instructions.

 But if you don't watch users, the whole testing process is much more nebulous.
 Exactly *when* is a user trying out the instructions?
 How much time are they spending on the tasks?
 Are they asking others for help, googling terms, and going through a process of trial and error to arrive at the right answer?